 From within the question editor screen, you can choose which question type you’d like to add to your Checkpoint Template.
 As seen here, the Multiple Choice option is already selected as that is the template we dragged into our Lesson Pathway.

-For more information on how to build each type of question, visit the Templates section of our FAQ page.
 Remember that you can add multiple question types to one Checkpoint Template, allowing you to vary your questions and keep your Participants engaged.
 We suggest using 3 or 4 different question types to challenge all areas of your Participants’ learning.
 For example, the Multiple Choice and True/False questions are a great and familiar way to test recognition memory, whilst the Input Text question type is good for testing recall memory, and the Multiple Image Choice question tests visual recognition and understanding.
 A mix of questions such as these results in a comprehensive and fresh informal assessment tool.